Skip to main content

 Further reading on the emerging biosphere proposal

 The Biosphere Steering Group has been working on a range of emerging and developing proposals for the biosphere.
-Nothing is set in stone yet and the proposal will continue to evolve over the coming months before final submission to UNESCO in September 2026.
+Nothing is set in stone yet and the proposal will continue to evolve over the coming months.